I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Genre: Traditional/Power Metal

 Release: Stormspell Records, Summer 2018

 Power up the warp drive and prepare for a jump to hyperspace!
-The science-fiction obsessed power metallers of Ancient Empire have returned with their fourth album, Eternal Soldier, via the true-metal specialists at Stormspell Records.
-It was a pleasant surprise to hear new material from Ancient Empire so soon, because it's been less than a year since I reviewed their last album, The Tower.
+The science-fiction-obsessed power metallers of Ancient Empire released their fourth album, Eternal Soldier, via the true-metal specialists at Stormspell Records.
+It was a pleasant surprise to hear more new material from Ancient Empire in 2018, because it had been less than a year since I reviewed their third album, The Tower (released in 2017).
 These guys are quite prolific!

 More From Ancient Empire

-Ancient Empire is quickly becoming a band to watch on the underground scene.
-I'm probably repeating myself by now since this is the third A.E. release that I've reviewed for this site, but if you enjoy classy, well played American power metal ala Iced Earth, Armored Saint, Jag Panzer, and Liege Lord, this band should be right up your alley and you should add this album to your shopping list immediately.
+Ancient Empire has quickly become a band to watch on the underground scene.
+I'm probably repeating myself by now since this is the third A.E. release that I've reviewed for this site, but if you enjoy classy, well-played American power metal ala Iced Earth, Armored Saint, Jag Panzer, and Liege Lord, this band should be right up your alley, and you should add this album to your shopping list immediately.
 Beam me up!

 © 2018 Keith Abt